apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Gabon coup leaders name General Brice Oligui Nguema as new leader**
+**UBS posts $29 billion second-quarter profit in first results since Credit Suisse takeover**

-You can read more about it [here](https://www.bbc.com/news/world-africa-66666585).
+You can read more about it [here](https://www.cnbc.com/2023/08/31/ubs-posts-29-billion-second-quarter-profit-in-first-results-since-credit-suisse-takeover.html).

 ## Requirements
 - Python 3.8